Testing EllarSQL Models¶

 }

-2. Set echo to True to enable SQLAlchemy output during testing for cleaner logs.
+to enable SQLAlchemy output during testing for cleaner logs. - Preserved the

 Also, feel free to further adjust it based on your specific testing requirements!